markandre13/makehuman.js/README.md

 <!--

 TODO
-[X] load/save *.mhm (that's the textfile )
-    e.g. /Users/mark/Documents/MakeHuman/v1py3/models/mark-test001.mhm
-[ ] there are some morph targets which need to be applied even if the user
-    hasn't changed anything yet. find out which and implement that.
 [ ] load/save pose via bvh file
 [ ] select view (manual, rotate, front, top, ...)
 [ ] adjust camera automatically